Project Runway season 21: Development

 People confirmed that Klum will return for its forthcoming season, after departing from the series since season sixteen (2017) on January 3, 2025.
 Former mentor Gunn felt "devastated, then kind of humiliated" for being excluded in returning, explaining to People, "I thought, how lucky am I to have had the experiences that I've had over the last 20 years? [...]
 I've come to terms with it.
 Am I disappointed?
 Sure.
 And most of all, it's about not working with Heidi, but we move on and [...]
 I don't know what the reason is yet, but it will be revealed."

-The rest of the judges panel for Project Runway was soon revamped and announced to the public on March 24, 2025.
+The rest of the judges panel for Project Runway was revamped and announced to the public on March 24, 2025.
 This included Colombian journalist and permanent judge Nina García returning, with stylist Law Roach joining alongside.
 Fashion designer Christian Siriano, who won in season four (2007), returned as a mentor for the designer contestants.